thedataquarry/zola-blog/content/posts/vector-db-1/index.md

 * __Pros__: Very mature database with a host of algorithms, due to its lengthy presence in the vector DB ecosystem.
 Offers [a **lot** of options](https://milvus.io/docs/index.md) for vector indexing and built from the ground up in Golang to be extremely scalable.
 As of 2023, it's the only major vendor to offer a [working DiskANN implementation](https://milvus.io/blog/2021-09-24-diskann.md), which is said to be the most efficient on-disk vector index.

-* __Cons__: To my eyes, Milvus seems to be a solution that throws the kitchen sink _and_ the refrigerator at the scalability problem -- it achieves a high degree of scalability through a combination of proxies, load balancers, message brokers, Kafka and Kubernetes, which makes the overall system really complex and resource-intensive.
+* __Cons__: To my eyes, Milvus seems to be a solution that throws the kitchen sink _and_ the refrigerator at the scalability problem -- it achieves a high degree of scalability through a combination of proxies, load balancers, message brokers, Kafka and Kubernetes[^7], which makes the overall system really complex and resource-intensive.
 The client APIs (e.g., Python) are also not as readable or intuitive as newer databases like Weaviate and Qdrant, who tend to focus a lot more on developer experience.

 * __My take__: It's clear that Milvus was built with the idea of massive scalability for streaming data to a vector index, and in many cases, when the size of the data isn't too large, Milvus can seem to be overkill.
 For more static and infrequent large-scale situations, alternatives like Qdrant or Weaviate may be cheaper and faster to get up and running in production.